 Those traveling on Alaska Railroad’s Aurora Train can take in the state’s natural beauty while creating their own customized holiday itinerary.

-The train offers the 12-hour journey from Anchorage to Fairbanks with stops in Wasilla, Talkeetna and others from mid-September to mid-May.
-Winter conditions can make traveling around the state tricky, with trains often being the best (if not only) way to get to the various festive events taking place throughout.
+The train offers a 12-hour journey from Anchorage to Fairbanks with stops in Wasilla, Talkeetna, and other cities from mid-September to mid-May.
+Winter conditions can make traveling around the state difficult, with trains often being the best (if not only) way to get around.

-With the Talkeetna pie making package, passengers can ride the train and stop in Talkeetna to learn how to make the pies that the Talkeetna Roadhouse is famous for.
-In Fairbanks, passengers can witness the Northern Lights, while the Santa Clause House is home to the world’s largest Santa (at 50 feet in height), fudge making and a jolly collection of toys.
+With the Talkeetna pie-making package, passengers can ride the train and stop in Talkeetna to learn how to make the pies that the Talkeetna Roadhouse is famous for.
+In Fairbanks, passengers can search for the northern lights or head to the nearby Santa Clause House, home to the world’s largest Santa, fudge making, and a jolly collection of toys.

-Kids on the train can write letters to give to Santa once they arrive to the Santa Clause House, all while enjoying views of the reindeer and moose that can graze the train’s path.
+Kids on the train can write letters to give to Santa once they arrive at the Santa Clause House, all while enjoying views of the reindeer and moose that graze along the train’s path.

 Santa Clause Express Night Train: Finland

-Rovaniemi is also home to holiday-themed activities that include a visit to an elf school, gingerbread cookie tastings, reindeer rides and snowmobile safaris, while its large abundance of Christmas trees and native reindeer will make visitors feel as though they’ve stepped into a real life winter wonderland.
+There are plenty of holiday-themed activities in Rovaniemi, including a visit to an elf school, gingerbread cookie tastings, reindeer rides, and snowmobile safaris, while its large abundance of Christmas trees and native reindeer will make visitors feel as though they’ve stepped into a real-life winter wonderland.

-By purchasing a Eurail Pass, passengers can book journeys on this train among several others as the passes allows a rider to pay solely for a seat reservation, as opposed to a full fare ticket.
-Eurail has several passes to choose from, including the Scandinavia Pass, which also allowing passengers to explore Denmark, Sweden and Norway on train as part of the journey.
+By purchasing a Eurail Pass, passengers can book journeys on this train and several others.
+Eurail has several passes to choose from, including the Scandinavia Pass, which allows passengers to explore Denmark, Sweden, and Norway by train.

 Nightcap With St. Nick: Tennessee

-For a 21 and over train ride filled with boozy treats, passengers can take the Nightcap with St. Nick through the Tennessee Valley Railroad Museum.
+For a 21-and-over train ride filled with boozy treats, passengers can take the Nightcap with St. Nick ride on the Tennessee Valley Railroad.

-Passengers board the first-class, round-end observation car for a 75-minute-ride to the North Pole at the Grand Junction Station.
+Passengers board the first-class, round-end observation car at the Grand Junction Depot for a 75-minute ride to the North Pole.

-Along the way, they’ll be treated to drink choices that range from peppermint schnapps hot chocolate to Chattanooga whiskey eggnog and Bailey’s Irish Cream coffee.
-Drinks also come with a dessert plate that includes whiskey pecan bread pudding, port wine and fig truffles, a flourless chocolate cake, a spicy cheddar biscuit and assorted nuts.
+Along the way, they’ll be treated to festive drink choices that include peppermint schnapps hot chocolate, brandy eggnog, and Irish Cream coffee.
+Drinks also come with a dessert plate and a souvenir mug.

-St. Nick will be serving passengers their drinks, while costumed characters tell the story of “Twas the Night Before Christmas" as you sip and ride.
+St. Nick will make an appearance, and costumed characters tell the classic story “Twas the Night Before Christmas" as you sip and ride.

 Country Christmas Train: Denton, North Carolina